 Keep Rights to Review Any Co-marketing Materials

-Make sure that your strategic alliance involves specific language that requires both parties to be in agreement over all co-marketed content.
+Make sure that your strategic alliance involves specific language that requires both parties to be in agreement about all co-marketed content.
 Your channel partner will appreciate this as well, because you cannot produce co-marketing content without their permission.
 If you’re vetting your channel partners correctly before beginning the relationship, this probably won’t be a concern.
 But it’s better to be safe than sorry in this situation.

 While your channel partner will most likely keep the best interests of both of you in mind, reviewing all content before it’s released is still an important step in the process.
 Be sure that the co-marketed content reflects your company’s brand well and is content you’re proud to share with your own leads and customers.